Do you want to limit dashboard access in WordPress?

-In this article, we will show you how to easily limit dashboard access in WordPress.
+In this article, we will show you how to easily limit dashboard access in WordPress, step by step.

 Why Limit Dashboard Access in WordPress?